iheartradio/play-swagger/README.md

 1. No annotation needed
 2. No need to learn yet another API, just learn how to write a swagger specification
-3. Write your swagger specification in your routes files as comments
+3. Write your swagger specification in your routes files as comments (json or yml)
 4. Reference your case classes in your swagger spec and play-swagger will generate swagger definition for you
 5. Override automatically generated fields in the swagger spec in comment.

 ## Day-to-day usage - an example

-In a cards.routes which is referenced in routes as `->  /api/cards    cards.Routes`, you write the following swagger spec in comment
+In a cards.routes which is referenced in routes as `->  /api/cards    cards.Routes`, you write the following swagger spec in comment.
+This example is in yml, you can write json if you prefer
 ```
  ###
  #  summary: create a card